Prolate spheroids settling in a quiescent fluid: clustering, microstructures and collisions: Concluding remarks

 \section{Concluding remarks}

-In the present work, we investigate the settling of prolate particles in a quiescent fluid by means of PR-DNS.
-With a focus on the volume fraction effect, we find a non-monotonic variation of particle mean settling velocity with the increase of particle volume fraction from $\phi=0.1\%$ to $\phi=10\%$.
-The highest mean settling velocity is observed at an intermediate volume fraction at $\phi=1\%$, which is accompanied by the most significant particle clustering.
-We find that the swarm effect reduces the hydrodynamic drag acting on the clustered particles, which interprets the enhanced settling rate of particles.
-While, at lower particle volume fractions, the degree of particle clustering is attenuated, as the particle-particle distance is too large to for large-scale particle clusters.
-However, particles still tend to be attracted into the downward wake flows, which is manifested by the skewed distribution of particle vertical velocity fluctuations.
-This wake-flow-induced hydrodynamic interaction can also explain the considerable increase of mean settling velocity in the very dilute case of $\phi=0.1\%$.
-In the case of high volume fraction, the crowded arrangement of particles disrupts the wakes behind particles, and inhibits the formation of particle clusters.
-As a result, hindrance effect dominates, leading to a reduction of mean settling velocity.
+In the present work, we investigate the sedimentation of prolate particles in a quiescent fluid.
+Focusing on the volume fraction effect, we conducted the PR-DNS of settling particles in the suspensions with different volume fractions from $\phi=0.1\%$ to $\phi=10\%$.
+The main findings in the present work are sketched in figure \ref{fig:sketch_summary}.
+Strikingly, we observe a non-monotonic variation of the mean settling velocity of the dispersed particles with the increase of volume fraction.
+The highest mean settling velocity is present at an intermediate volume fraction $\phi=1\%$, accompanied with the most significant particle clustering.
+By further investigating the fluid velocity sampled by dispersed particles, we illustrate the preferential sampling of the downward fluid flows for particles in the clustering regions, which underlies the so-called swarm effect and accelerates the settling motion of the dispersed particles.
+In the cases $\phi<1\%$, the degree of clustering is lowered for sparsely distributed particles, presumably due to the limited effect of wake-induced hydrodynamic attractions among settling particles.
+In another limit with a high volume fraction, however, the crowded arrangement of particles disrupts particle wakes, which also inhibits the formation of particle clustering.
+In this regime, the enhanced upward mean flow makes the hindrance effect become predominant, and results in the reduction of the particle mean settling velocity to less than the isolated settling velocity.
+In contrast to the particle clustering and hindrance effect, the change of particle orientation plays a minor role in determining the mean settling velocity, although individual prolate spheroids in the suspension still tend to settle faster when then deviate more from the broad-side-on orientation.

-By performing the Voronoi analysis of the spatial distribution of particles, we find that the standard deviation of the normalized Voronoi volume can be regarded as an indicator to quantify the degree of particle clustering.
-On the one hand, with the increase of particle volume fraction, this quantity exhibits a strikingly similar non-monotonic variation as the particle mean settling velocity does.
-On the other hand, we observe a correlation between the particle settling velocity and the normalized Voronoi volume, which confirms the aforementioned swarm effect.
-In contrast, the change of particle orientation is not the determining factor to influence the mean settling velocity of particles.
-Although individual prolate spheroids still tend to settle faster when the particle orientation deviates more from the broad-side-on orientation in suspensions, the mean settling velocity does not increase in accordance with the monotonic increase of $|\cos \psi|$ at higher $\phi$.